raziell74/skyrim-read-the-room-remastered/FuturePlans.md

 Because of this unfortunate personality trait I've opened the permissions on the [GitHub repository](https://github.com/raziell74/skyrim-read-the-room-tweaks).
 Feel free to make a branch and submit a PR with your changes.
 Github will tickle my leg via phone notifications so I should manage to get to reviewing your changes in a reasonable amount of time.
 To ensure an acceptable level of quality, changes require an approved pull request to be merged into the next release

+## Versioning - Better Update Process

+Script variables and properties are "baked" into save files so if the properties sent to the scripts change in the esp file they do not work correctly from an existing save.
+I want to implement a version control system, MCM offers some handy tools for version control, so that when updating the scripts can correctly update their properties and function without the need to start a new save or clean your save with ReSaver.

 ## MCM Uninstall Button

 Similar to mods like DynDOLod, there should be an uninstall button that allows players to safely remove the mod with as little footprint left in the game save as possible.